Tessa de Loo: Biography

 Born in Bussum in North Holland, de Loo was the oldest of three children.
 After matriculating from high school, she studied Dutch at Utrecht University but interrupted her studies for a time to work as a teacher.
 In 1976, she returned to university but finally decided to devote her life entirely to writing.
 She had married when she was 20 but from 1980 she lived alone with her son in Pieterburen on the north coast.
 After the Dutch newspapers had published two of her short stories in 1975 and 1978, she finally succeeded in having her novel De meisjes van de suikerwerkfabriek published in 1983.

 Other successes have been Meander (1986), Het rookoffer (The Burnt Offering, 1987) and Isabelle (1989) but her greatest success to date has been De tweeling (1993), translated into English as The Twins (2000).
 The award-winning novel tells the story of twin sisters who were separated during the Second World War, one living in Germany, the other in the Netherlands.
 They meet again when they have both reached old age, providing a framework for presenting the history of relationships between the two countries.

-Now living in the south of Portugal, Tessa de Loo has become one of the most successful Dutch novelists.
+De Loo lives in the south of Portugal.